Brandon Flowers: Influences

-Flowers has listed Bruce Springsteen, Oingo Boingo, Duran Duran, Pet Shop Boys, The Smiths, the Cars, and Depeche Mode among his musical influences.
+Flowers has listed Bruce Springsteen, Oingo Boingo, Duran Duran, Pet Shop Boys, the Smiths, the Cars, Depeche Mode, and the Cure among his musical influences.

 Musical style and vocals

-Flowers is regarded as a prominent frontman of the new wave revival in the 2000s.
-As a solo artist Flowers first exhibited elements of heartland rock as well as new-wave-style alternative rock.
-On his second album, Flowers exhibited greater pop tendencies, prompting Rolling Stone to dub The Desired Effect, "the best straight-up pop album made by a rock star in recent memory."
+Attributed to the genres alternative rock, new wave, heartland rock, synth-pop, pop rock, and post-punk revival, Flowers is regarded as a prominent frontman of the new wave revival in the 2000s.
+As a solo artist, Flowers first exhibited elements of heartland rock as well as new-wave-style alternative rock.
+On his second album, Flowers exhibited greater pop tendencies, prompting Rolling Stone to dub The Desired Effect "the best straight-up pop album made by a rock star in recent memory."
 Flowers is a tenor.

 U2's lead singer Bono praised Flowers' voice to The Globe and Mail in 2015, saying "We need him on the radio ....
 His voice!"
+Bruce Springsteen also praised his voice at the Ivor Novello Awards in 2025, calling it "one of the most beautiful, pure voices in all of Rock 'N' Roll."

+Equipment

+Flowers normally uses in the studio and on tour his Korg MicroKorg synth as well as the Nord Lead 2 (2002-2008).
+He later used the Nord Lead 2x (2003-present).